-2. U. T. Board of Regents: Consideration of a Resolution Determining Method of Sale and Projects to be Financed or Refinanced by the Board of Regents of The University of Texas System Revenue Financing System Bonds, Series 1996A and Series 1996B, Designating the Senior Managing Underwriter for Such Bonds, and Taking Other Actions Relating Thereto.--
+2. U. T. Board of Regents: Approval of a Resolution Determining Method of Sale of the Board of Regents of The University of Texas System Revenue Financing System Bonds, Series 1996A and Series 1996B; Designation of Lehman Brothers, New York, New York, as the Senior Managing Underwriter for Such Bonds; and Specification of Projects to be Financed or Refinanced with Bond Proceeds.--Chairman Rapoport reported that since the Material Supporting the Agenda was prepared an additional special item had been posted with the Secretary of State and that item was before the Board on yellow paper.